AnaGomez16/NASA_SpaceApps_Challenge/README.md

 ## How FireGuardian Contributes

 FireGuardian focuses on empowering local communities and firefighters with the necessary tools for more effective wildfire detection and response.
 By harnessing real-time fire detection technology and risk prediction, our application helps save lives and protect valuable natural resources.

-## Website

-For more information and to start using FireGuardian, please visit our website [here](https://www.fireguardianapp.com).

-**Note:** This is a high-level description of the FireGuardian application and does not represent an actual application.
-The logo image is for visual representation purposes and does not correspond to a real logo.